-The purpose of the proposed rule is to protect Iowa's wild turtle populations to both sustain them for posterity as required by law, but also to provide on-going harvest opportunity.
+The purpose of the proposed rule is to protect lowa's wild turtle populations to both sustain them for posterity as required by law, but also to provide ongoing harvest opportunity.
 To that latter point, this proposed rule should actually support the continuation of commercial harvest in the state.
-The DNR believes that any short-term jobs impact will eventually be outweighed by a sustainable commercial turtle harvest industry well into the future.